To fully explore my transition from Christian fundamentalism to atheism would require an

 spoken to me, directed me, answered my prayers.
 But he seemed to be speaking to, or working

-through these preachers.
+through (at least some of) these preachers.
 Like a walkie-talkie without batteries, I was sure

 the problem was somewhere inside me.